-When all regulatory permits and municipal approvals have been received, a contract will be let by Canadian Solar Developers Ltd. for the supply, installation, commissioning and connection to the regional power grid for the L.P #6 solar array facility.
+When all regulatory permits and municipal approvals have been received, a contract will be let by Canadian Solar Developers Ltd. for the supply, installation, commissioning and connection to the regional power grid for the L.P #7 solar array facility.
 Local contractors will be given preference in the selection of qualified service providers.
 Construction of the facility is anticipated to commence in April 2013 and be completed by the end of June 2013.
 The actual construction start date can vary depending on material procurement, contractor scheduling, and site conditions / weather.
 A three month construction period is deemed adequate to bring the site to a functional stage starting when the contractor has mobilized.
 A Project Construction Schedule (Appendix 2) has been prepared identifying the activities, timeline and duration.
 The site will be prepared and planted in the fall of 2012 by the landowner (see 3.2.1).
 Testing and commissioning will occur at the end of the construction period (June 2013) and will be undertaken according to ESA and Hydro One requirements and under their supervision.
-This site will be constructed simultaneously with L.P #5.